zlthinker/zlthinker.github.io/blog/_posts/2023-03-06-diffusion-model.md

 ## The Essence of Diffusion Model

-The essence of diffusion model learning is to learn a mapping between **an unknown data distribution** and **a known distribution**, i.e., $$\mathcal{T}: R^d \leftrightarrow R^d$$.
+The essence of diffusion model learning is to learn a mapping between **an unknown data distribution** and **a known distribution**, i.e., $$\mathbf{T}: R^d \leftrightarrow R^d$$.
 The distributions have the same dimensions $$d$$.
 With a known distribution, we can generate infinite samples from it easily, and map them back to the unknown distribution which is more interesting to us, for example, the human language distribution, the image set distribution, or even the distribution of the universe.

 <p align="center">
 <img src="/images/diffusion_model/diffusion_model_mapping.png" alt="diffusion_model_mapping" width="600"/>